mapbox/mapbox.js/API.md

 ### markerLayer.loadID(id: string)

-Load tiles from a map with the given `id` on MapBox.
+Load marker GeoJSON data from a map with the given `id` on MapBox.

 _Arguments_: